VIRiONT-network/VIRiONT_paper/README.md

 ```
 git clone https://github.com/VIRiONT-network/VIRiONT.git
 ```
-Step 4 : launch the pipeline by executing:
+Step 4 : After setting your parameters in the VIRiONT_MI.sh script launch the pipeline by executing:
 ```
 conda activate VIRiONT_env #only if you previously created this environment for VIRiONT use.
 cd VIRiONT